aleaitsolutionspvtltd/react-boilerplate/README.md

 </p>
 <br />

-## Project Name & Pitch

-React Boilerplate: A Pre-Developed React Application
+## React Boilerplate: A Pre-Developed React Application

 This project offers a pre-developed React application with all the necessary packages pre-configured, providing a solid foundation for building dynamic and user-friendly web applications.

-## Project Status

-All required packages have been installed.
-Docker implementation is planned for the near future, along with the design of basic user pages.

 ## Features